-Finding the right worktable for your business is pivotal to your kitchen's efficiency.
+Finding the right work tables for your business is pivotal to your kitchen's efficiency.
 They come in dozens of sizes with a variety of options, including undershelves and backsplashes, and can have square, rounded, or countertop corners to accommodate virtually every need.
-If you know the specific properties of the work table you'd like to purchase, our work table selection tool will quickly locate all of the tables that meet your specifications and, to make sure you take care of your valuable stainless steel, be sure to check out the stainless steel care guide!
+If you know the specific properties of the kitchen work table you'd like to purchase, our work table selection tool will quickly locate all of the tables that meet your specifications and, to make sure you take care of your valuable stainless steel, be sure to check out the stainless steel care guide!

 Gauges / Types of Stainless Steel

 18 Gauge stainless steel kitchen tables are often referred to as budget work tables or economy work tables because 18 gauge stainless steel is lighter and less expensive than other types.
 But depending on what you plan on using the worktable for, an 18 gauge model might be just fine!
 These kitchen work tables are great for sandwich or salad preparation, sorting items, or just for use as general work space!
 They are more susceptible to dents and dings, so keep that in mind if you're going to be tossing heavy items onto them or will be doing a lot of pounding and chopping.

 16 Gauge commercial work tables are an excellent solution for food service professionals seeking both quality and affordability when adding a stainless steel kitchen table to their operation.
 Combining a higher level of durability over an 18 gauge model with a price that won't break your budget, these tables are a great all-around option.
 You'll find that many of our Regency brand tables are made of 16 gauge stainless steel, offering a perfect upgrade from an 18 gauge budget design.